 The "p4 lockstat" command will let you know if the Helix Server is currently processing commands that are currently locking the database.
 If database tables are locked, run this command repeatedly to check whether the database locks are freeing up.

-If locks are present, you may have to ask the client to stop their processes or perhaps reboot their workstation, or run
+If locks are present, you may have to ask the client to stop their processes or perhaps reboot their workstation.

 p4 monitor show